Jump to topic

-Dentists recommend this type of treatment for children between 3 and 6 years of age.
+Dentists recommend this type of treatment for children's teeth between 3 and 6 years of age.
 Adolescents, teens, and adults also benefit from topical treatment.
 This includes self-applied toothpaste and professionally applied treatments, such as gels, pastes, and varnishes.

-You can use self-applied topical treatments at home every day.
-In particular, the most common forms include fluoride-containing toothpaste and mouthwash:
+You can use self-applied fluoride dental products at home every day.
+The most common forms include toothpaste and mouthwash:

 Fluoridated toothpaste is the most popular form of self-applied fluoride in the world.
-Additionally, children and adults should brush their teeth with fluoridated toothpaste twice a day for optimal protection.
+Fluoride toothpaste is available over-the-counter.
+Children and adults should brush their teeth with fluoridated toothpaste twice a day for optimal protection.
 Parents should also consult their child's dentist about the use of fluoridated toothpaste if they are under two years old.